 Does the college arrange social activities?

-Yes, through the academic year, various social activities are arranged, which include overseas trips, sporting and festive events.
+Yes, through the academic year, various social activities are arranged, which include overseas trips, and sporting, cultural and charity events.

-What can I wear to the College – is there a dress code?
+What can I wear to College – is there a dress code?

 Generally, students are free to wear whatever they like as long as it is not offensive to others.
 Clothing with offensive wording and logos will not be acceptable.